33 articles:

 Barbados signed the Rome Statute on 8 September 2000, and ratified on 10 December 2002.

-Bolivia and the Rome Statute
+Belize signed and ratified the Rome Statute on 5 April 2000.

 On 11 June 2012, the Ministers of Foreign Affairs of the Union of South American Nations (UNASUR) called upon all States Parties to ratify the amendments adopted in Kampala.